 The letter concludes with a prayerful expression.
 “Peace to the brothers [‘holy ones,’ according to P46 (c.
 200 CE)] and love [‘mercy’ (fifth-century Codex Alexandrinus)] with faith from God the Father and the Lord Jesus Christ.
 Favor [be] with all who love our Lord Jesus Christ in incorruptness.”
 (6:23, 24)

 For believers to have peace would mean for them to enjoy an inner sense of well-being that comes from the assurance that God and Christ deeply love them and will help, strengthen, and sustain them regardless of the circumstances in which they may find themselves.
 The peace that comes from God and Christ also promotes unity within the community of believers.
 Being coupled with faith, love may be understood to be an expression of faith or complete trust in God and Christ.
-As their gift to the community of believers, love would continue to flourish among all.
+As the gift of God and Christ to the community of believers, love would continue to flourish among all.
 Believers would have genuine concern and care for one another, impartially responding to everyone’s needs.
 Whereas those to whom Paul wrote had faith, God and Christ would continue to aid them in progressively strengthening their faith.
 (6:23)

 The gracious “favor” or the unmerited kindness that God and Christ grant to believers includes their aid and guidance.
 Loving Jesus Christ in incorruptness may mean loving him with an undying or never-ending love, or with a genuine and unwavering love.
 (6:24; see the Notes section.)